What is on the packing list?

 - Baseball hat or sun hat

 - Bike Helmet- Everyone needs a bike helmet!!!
-We will NOT be mountain biking, but will use the helmets for our inline skating session.

 - Backpack